azizzaeny/boot-atomizer/readme.md

 ### Options

 _find-class_
-not tobe confused by classes things.. it just term used in acss.io basicly watch and parse text in what directory. to distinct with other boot-cljs compile in `set-env!`
+not tobe confused by classes things.. it just term used in atomizer basicly watch and parse text in what directory. to distinct with other boot-cljs compile in `set-env!`
 ```clojure {:find-class "src-cljs/"} ```